 With the number of confirmed cases rising to over 28,000, the outbreak of the Wuhan Coronavirus continues to be a topic of grave concern around the world.
 In the United States alone, cases have doubled in just one week, going from five to eleven confirmed cases.

-Safetec's SaniZide Pro 1, a broad spectrum, EPA Registered surface disinfectant is effective in killing Wuhan coronavirus on hard surfaces in 1-minute.
+Safetec's SaniZide Pro 1, a broad spectrum, EPA Registered surface disinfectant is effective against SARS-CoV-2 on hard surfaces in 1-minute.

 Coronaviruses are a family of viruses in which many different strains can cause illness in humans.
 This illness which people can get can range from the common cold symptoms to much more severe symptoms such as difficulty breathing, kidney failure, and can be seen to lead to pneumonia in many cases.
 Some strains which cause the common cold symptoms are very common, but some newer and more severe strains called Middle East Respiratory Syndrome (MERS-CoV), Severe Acute Respiratory Syndrome (SARS-CoV), and a brand new strain of a novel coronavirus which is unnamed yet all show more severe symptoms and aren't as common but have a much more significant impact on the people affected.